Instituto Nacional de Pesquisas da Amazônia (INPA)

 Cesar studies ecology and behavior of birds.
 He is focused in the biodiversity of the tropics, mainly in Brazil (South America) where he has been working for a long time.
 He investigates the proximal and evolutionary factors that may influence behavior of birds in a changing world dominated by anthropogenic and natural habitats.
 Considering the manakins clade (Pipridae), he investigated the diet, seed-dispersal activity, cost and benefits in display activity of males, and hierarchical interactions among males of white-bearded manakins (Manacus manacus) in southeastern Brazil.
 These themes were part of his thesis and pos doc.
 His general goal in behavioral ecology is to produce scientific material and help to approximate the academic and the non-academic communities in an easy way to conserve the biodiversity and consequently its direct benefit effects to humanity, such as ecosystem services.

-Ioana is interested in understanding how ecological conditions produce variation in the sensory, cognitive, and motor aspects of behaviors to ultimately shape the evolution and diversity of traits.
+Ioana is interested in understanding how ecological conditions produce variation in behaviors and ultimately shape the evolution and diversity of traits.
 She is also interested in the role of hormones in “translating” ecological information to influence the development and expression of behaviors.
-Her studies have focused on the link between ecological conditions and mating behaviors of birds, in which sexual selection is thought to be a key driver of diversity.
-Ioana studied singing behavior in several bird species, including Hooded Warblers, Red-throated Ant-tanagers, Fasciated Antshrikes, looking at how variation in sexual selection pressures influences song characteristics.
+Her studies have focused on the link between ecological conditions and mating behaviors of birds, particularly singing behavior.
 More recently, she has been studying the highly complex and acrobatic display of Golden-collared Manakins, specifically the extent that the neural circuitry is developed in females and can be activated by testosterone during adulthood.
-Ioana is interested in expanding the work to examine the development of several components of the neuromuscular system including muscular, sensory, and cognitive aspects of courtship behavior.
+Ioana is interested in expanding the work to examine the development of courtship behavior.
+Field work takes place in Panama, near the town of Gamboa and on the island of Escudo.

 Camilo conducted his undergraduate studies at the Dr. Gary Stiles’ lab in the Universidad Nacional de Colombia where he acquired his passion and interest for the bird world.
 For his undergraduate thesis, he studied the natural history of the Saffron-crested Tyrant-manakin (Neopelma chrysocephalum) as part of a Ph.D. project studying bird populations in white sand forest fragments of the Peruvian Amazon.
 His results showed that N. chrysocephalum is primarily an insectivorous manakin that can feed on some fruit species.
 In addition, he found that this species is able to recognize neighbors from strangers at leks using playback experiments.
 He hopes this basic information can contribute to the purpose of the ManakinGenomics RCN objectives.
 Over the last three years, he has been working for Dr. Brandt Ryder and collaborators in the wire-tailed manakin project in Ecuador, and Dr. Corey Tarwater in a multi-species study (including manakins!) in Panama.
 Currently, he has a Fulbright scholarship to conduct his Ph.D. starting in 2018, and would like to keep studying the behavior, physiology, and ecology of manakins, and keep collaborating to the manakin genomics group.